StefanSchroeder/Gocal/README.md

       <Gocaldate date="12/15"  text="Eþelbriht" />
       <Gocaldate date="*/20" text="Miete" />
     </Gocal>

+Please note the cool anglo-saxon letters, thanks to utf-8 support.

 This is a sample of the configuration file for gocal.
 It has all the supported features. date is in MONTH/DAY format.
 The text may contain a literal \n